AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 I use the usual branch and PR flow for docs:

 - I create or reuse a feature branch.
-- I use text or patch based tools to update markdown files.
+- I use the file editing tools to update markdown files.
 - I keep changes focused and reviewable.
 - I refresh my workspace after each commit before running tests or lint: once I have used `commit_workspace` or `commit_workspace_files` to push changes, I call `ensure_workspace_clone` again with `reset=true` on the same branch before any forward-moving action such as `run_tests`, `run_lint_suite`, or further edits.
 - When I am ready to open a PR, I use `build_pr_summary` with the repo `full_name`, my feature branch `ref`, and a short human-written title/body plus summaries of changed files and quality results.
 I then render the resulting structured `title` and `body` into the PR description via the appropriate PR tool so descriptions stay consistent across assistants.